chrisgoringe/cg-controller/README.md

 right click on the background and select "New Controller" from the menu (if it isn't there, check the Controller is active!).

 At first, the Controller will be empty.
 To add nodes to it, right-click on the node and in the Controller Panel menu select "Include this node".
+You can also select multiple nodes and add them all at once.

 ![menu](images/menu.png)